gucci-ninja/Soft-Eng-Lecture-Notes/4B/4C03/README.md

 - signal processing
     - convert data into numbers, then send numbers over the network as numbers

-### Host and Data
+#### Host and Data
 - host sends packets of data
-- host machine takes application message, breaks it into chunks called packets, thre is an upper limit on the size but based on the task the size of packets differs
+- host machine takes application message, breaks it into chunks called packets, thre is an upper limit on the size but based on the task the size of packets differs, packet size is length L in bits
     - if you have more data it gets split to multiple packets
-- transmition rate (sometimes bandwidth) is importnat here
+- transmition rate (sometimes bandwidth) is denoted by R
+    - range of frequencies you can transmit over a medium
     - the medium (wireless or wired) has a range of frequency it can travel
     - the wireless medium has no upper limit for max frequency
     - copper wire has a range
         - this is the bandwidth (min and max frequency that can be transmitted)
     - wireless transmission rates are usually in gigahertz
-- transmission rate: range of frequencies you can transmit over a medium
-- to increase the capcity of wired mediums you can make the wire thicccccer
+- to increase the capcity of wired mediums you can make the wire thicccccer (coaxial is thiccccer than DSL)
 - transmission rate is about producing the signal, the second part is sending the signal across the wire
 - the second part is called propagation (when the signal is travelling towards its destination)
-- packet transmission delay = L/R where L is the bits and R is the bits/second
+- packet transmission delay = L/R where L is the bits and R is the bits/second -= the time needed to transmit L-bit packet into link

-### Physical Media
+#### Physical Media
-- in wireless the signals propagate in any direction
+- bit - propagates between transmitter and receiver pairs
 - when the frequency is higher, the waves can reflect from physical medium (maybe)
+- physical link - what lies between transmittr and receiver
+- guided media - signals propagate in solid media (copper, fiber, coaxial)
+- unguided media - (in wireless) the signals propagate in any direction, also radio
+- twister pair
+    - two insulated copper wires

+##### Coax, Fiber
+- coaxial
+    - 2 concentric copper conductors
+    - bidrectional
+    - used for cable TV snd cable internet
+    - can achieve higher transmission rate than twised wire (10s of megabits/s)
     - guided
+    - shared
-- unguided
+- fiber optic cable
+    - glass fiber carrying light pulses, each pulse is a bit
+    - high speed (10-100 gigabits/s)
+    - low error since repeaters are far apart
+    - immune to electromagnetic noise, hard to tap, low attenuation signal up to 100km
+    - good for overseas/long distance calls
+    - standard link speeds range = 51.8mbps to 39.8gbps
-- unidrectional
+- unidrectional (half duplex)
+- bidirectional (full duplex)

+##### Radio
+- exclusively use electromagentic spectrume
+- no wire
+- bidirectional
+- can go through walls
+- signal depends on propagation environment
-- duplex
+- radio link types
+    - terrestrial micorwave (45 mbps)
+    - LAN (WiFi) - 54 mbps
+    - wide-area (cellular) - 10 mbps for 4G
+    - satellite - kbps to 45 mbps + delay

-### Network core
+### 1.3 Network core
 - mesh of interconnected routers
 - special purpose devices (switch and router)
     - one common job they both do is packet switching